 FHWA/MoDOT Partnering Agreements

-and federal laws and regulations while implementing MoDOT's Strategic Plan
+with state and federal laws and regulations while implementing MoDOT's Strategic

-and related Business Plan priorities and goals.
-This includes MoDOT's core
+Plan and related Business Plan priorities and goals.
+This includes MoDOT's

-Value of"not compromising safety."
-For our program area, the following
+core Value of "not compromising safety."
+For this program area, the following

 - The Highway Safety Director will coordinate with the FHWA Safety &

 Mobility Engineer, while implementing the Strategic Highway Safety Plan

 (SHSP) â€“ Missouri's Blueprint to Save More Lives.
 In accordance with MoDOT

 Values, there will be open and honest communication.